jadecobra/python_tdd_exercises/source/exceptions/type_error/calculator_iii.rst

                 error_message
             )

   still green.
-All these :ref:`assertions<what is an assertion?>` look the same, they check that the :ref:`calculator<how to make a calculator part 1>` :ref:`functions` return an error message when they get input that is NOT a number
+All these :ref:`assertions<what is an assertion?>` look the same, they check that the :ref:`calculator<how to make a calculator part 1>` :ref:`functions<what is a function?>` return an error message when they get input that is NOT a number

   .. code-block:: python